Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: Experimental Results

-\paragraph{Cross-dataset experiments} In Table \ref{table_comparison} we presented cross-dataset experiments on used face mask datasets to investigate the effect of the datasets on the generalization capacity of the proposed model.
+\paragraph{Cross-dataset experiments} In Table \ref{table_comparison}, we presented cross-dataset experiments to investigate the effect of the datasets on the generalization capacity of the proposed model.
 First, we evaluated our MobileNetV2 and Inception-v3 models on four different public face mask datasets.
 Additionally, we finetuned the MobileNetV2 and Inception-v3 models with two different training setups to compare our approach.
-The first setup contains 97842 images from the combination of RMFD and RWMFD datasets that are presented by the same authors \cite{wang2020masked}.
+The first setup contains 97842 images from the combination of RMFD and RWMFD datasets \cite{wang2020masked}.
 We used them together since RMFD dataset has no improper mask class.
-The second setup includes 211936 images from the MaskedFace-Net dataset \cite{cabani2021maskedface} with FFQH dataset \cite{karras2019style}.
+The second setup includes 211936 images from the MaskedFace-Net dataset \cite{cabani2021maskedface} with FFHQ dataset \cite{karras2019style}.
 We used FFHQ dataset as a no mask data due to the absence of no mask class on MaskedFace-Net dataset.
-We conducted all experiments as three class classification task.
-While we selected RMFD, RWMFD, MaskedFace-Net, and Face-mask (Kaggle) \cite{kaggle853} datasets as target for our model, we used the proposed UFMD dataset and Face-mask(Kaggle) dataset as target datasets for other models.
-The models that are trained on UFMD achieved more than 90\% with all models except MobileNetV2 model which are evaluated on MaskedFace-Net dataset.
-These results indicate that our UFMD dataset is significantly robust to provide a well generalized models for face mask detection task.
+While we selected RMFD, RWMFD, MaskedFace-Net, and Face-mask (Kaggle) \cite{kaggle853} datasets as target for our model, we used the proposed ISL-UFMD dataset and Face-mask (Kaggle) dataset as target datasets for other models.
+Almost all the models that are trained on the ISL-UFMD achieved more than 90\% accuracy.
+These results indicate that our ISL-UFMD dataset is significantly representative to provide well generalized models for face mask detection task.
 We employed two different architectures to endorse this outcome.
-Otherwise, the combination of RMFD and RWMFD provide accurate results although they are not as precise as our results.
-On the contrary, the models that are trained on MaskedFace-Net dataset show the worst performance.
-The possible reason of this outcome is that the artificial dataset is not as useful as the real data in terms of providing robust models.
+Otherwise, the combination of RMFD and RWMFD provide accurate results, although they are not as high as our results.
+On the contrary, the models that are trained on the MaskedFace-Net dataset show the worst performance.
+The possible reason of this outcome is that the artificial dataset is not as useful as the real data for training.

-\subsubsection{Face-hand interaction detection}
+\subsection{Face-hand interaction detection}